 - Return the mortgage documents straight away.

 At uno home loans, we make the process of getting a home loan easier for you, the borrower.
-For one thing, uno’s advisers are paid salaries not commissions so they don’t favour one lender over another.
+For one thing, when you settle a loan with uno, our Advisers don’t receive an individual commission.
 Customers can be assured our advisers will find the best lender for them, based on their individual circumstances.
 We’ll also negotiate with the lender on your behalf to get you the best deal.

 - Less paper